 How can I check if my car is insured?

 It can be quite difficult to remember renewal dates these days, especially when you have multiple payments to make.
 Whether it’s your mobile phone contract, TV license or your car insurance, trying to remember the dates is a hard task.
 However your insurance is a legality and you should always ensure the right cover is in place.
 If you want to find out when your insurance is due for renewal, you can check this in your policy documentation.
-Most insurers provide an electronic copy in an online portal or you may have received these in the post.
-If you can’t find your insurance documents, it may be worth calling your insurer to ask for information to be sent to you.
-You should always receive a renewal notification from your insurer, but it’s worth either writing your renewal dates down or putting reminders in your phone so you are prepared financially.
+Most insurance providers provide an electronic copy in an online portal or you may have received these in the post.
+If you can’t find your insurance documents, it may be worth calling your insurance provider to ask for information to be sent to you.
+You should always receive a renewal notification from your insurance provider, but it’s worth either writing your renewal dates down or putting reminders in your phone so you are prepared financially.

 If you are unsure whether a car is currently insured or not, a quick and simple way to check is visiting the askMID website.
 All you need to do is enter your registration number and it will display if your vehicle is shown as insured on the Motor Insurance Database.